DaryaShyroka/Sudoku290/README.md

 Open `SudokuView.java`, `SudokuBoard.java`, `Controller.java`, `CellButton.java` in Eclipse and bless Sudoku290 with your coding skills!

 ### How to Play Sudoku290
-Welcome to Sudoku290!

-After downloading and installing the game, run the executable to arrive at the starting screen.

-The starting screen consists of 3 buttons (New Game, Clear, Check) and an empty 9x9 Sudoku Board.
+The starting screen consists of 3 buttons (New Game, Clear, Check) and a 9x9 Sudoku Board with some preset numbers.

 ![new_game_screen](https://user-images.githubusercontent.com/46885386/54781800-ac380780-4bf3-11e9-8ec4-f0c10efc6fe8.jpg)